nadavbm/dbkube/README.md

 kubernetes operator built with [kubebuilder](https://book.kubebuilder.io/introduction.html)

-the operator will create cronjob by using crd inside a namespace
+the operator will create database service by using crd inside a namespace

 ### create a builder with kubebuilder